Here are just a few of the reasons why training at Michigan will facilitate your success:

 Residency & Fellowship

-We offer an integrated plastic surgery residency program and two fellowships, in craniofacial and hand surgery.
+We offer an integrated plastic surgery residency program and three fellowships, in craniofacial surgery, hand surgery, and microsurgery.
 Residents and fellows will become expert in all facets of academic medicine, from exposure to diverse clinical sub-specialties to research opportunities to teaching.

 A few recent annual statistics demonstrate the excellence of our trainees: Residents wrote 60 peer-reviewed publications, gave 42 national or international presentations, and were awarded over $215,000 in extramural funding for the 2017-18 fiscal year.
 Recent alumni have secured positions at top institutions, including Johns Hopkins, Mount Sinai, Stanford, and Harvard.